Mossley Halt railway station

-Mossley Halt was a railway station in Mossley, Congleton on the Biddulph Valley line.
-Mossley Halt was located about 1 and a half miles south of Congleton Railway Station.
+Mossley Halt was a railway station in Mossley, near Congleton, in Cheshire, England.
+It was located about 1.5 mi south of Congleton railway station, on the Biddulph Valley line.

 History

 Mossley Halt was opened by the North Staffordshire Railway in 1919.

-It was used by workers traveling to and from Black Bull Coal Mine.
+It was used by workers travelling to and from Black Bull coal mine.

-In 1923 the Chatterley-Whitfeild Collieries ran services to transport their own workers between Mossley Halt, Chell Halt and Biddulph Halt.
+In 1923, the Chatterley-Whitfeild collieries ran services to transport their own workers between Mossley Halt, Chell Halt and Biddulph Halt.
 These services ran twice a day one in the early morning and one a night.
 These services did not last long.

-The London, Midland and Scottish Railway ran 2 services a day between Mossley Halt and Chell Halt, these trains ran at midday to take the noon shift workers to the Collieries and to bring the day shift workers back.
+The London, Midland and Scottish Railway ran two services a day between Mossley Halt and Chell Halt; these trains ran at midday to take the noon shift workers to the collieries and to bring the day shift workers back.